edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 01.md

 ![04](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6%2004.png?raw=true)

-* with the Point_onCurve object still selected, go to the view tab
+* with the Point_onCurve object still selected, go to the data tab
 * note the link to the reference curve
 * note that the object has a Position property (which is used by other objects)
 * the last parameter, labeled u, is the parametric position along the curve